matnreyes/Mastermind/README.md

 ## Design
 #### Personal note:
 This project was a wonderful experience as it allowed me to explore new boundaries in software development.
 I learned a good bit about humility and being able to step away from problems.
 This presented itself when building the game's visual interface.
 My goal was to build the interface from scratch using TailwindCSS.
 However, while my implementations were alright for someone who isn't a designer, I wasted too much time.
 I had to make the executive decision to step away from the problem and use a CSS library named DaisyUI.
-While hurting my ego, it gave me the opportunity to expand my knowledge-base, refocus on aspects of game that mattered,
+While hurting my ego, it gave me the opportunity to expand my knowledge-base and refocus on aspects of the game that mattered.

 My journey into designing the game began by breaking down the gameplay loop on paper: